-You will need to bring your Medicare card and ID with you to the appointment.
+Bring your Medicare card and ID with you to the appointment.

 At your appointment, you will complete a form listing any medical conditions and provide consent.
 You can also ask any questions at this time.

-Once you have provided consent, you will be able to receive your COVID-19 vaccination.
+After consent, you will be able to receive your COVID-19 vaccination.